Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: U-spin analysis

+This, however, does not mean that there is no tension with the SM, because the magnitudes of the helicity amplitudes do not even come close to respecting the hierarchy as shown in Eq.\ (\ref{hierarchy}).
+For example\footnote{The helicity amplitudes also include the CKM elements, and so even though these two decays are related by U-spin, the helicity amplitudes are not the same.},

-We have made two assumptions so far: first, that SU(2)$_U$ is exact, and second, that the hierarchy of Eq.~(\ref{hierarchy}) is valid.
-Let us first check how far these assumptions are justified.
-First, let us assume that the U-spin is an exact symmetry, but relax the hierarchy of Eq.\ (\ref{hierarchy}), just keeping $A_+=0$.
-This is not a drastic approximation, at least within the purview of the SM, as $A_+$ is anyway suppressed by $\left(\Lambda_{\rm QCD}\big/m_B\right)^2$.
+Next, we try to see how badly the hierarchy approximation is violated.
+For that, we still work in the exact U-spin limit but take all $A_+=0$.
+This does not appear to be a drastic approximation, at least within the purview of the SM, as $A_+$ is anyway suppressed by $\left(\Lambda_{\rm QCD}\big/m_B\right)^2$.
 This gives us altogether 12 RMEs, following Eq.\ (\ref{eq:u-relat}).
-We assume these RMEs to be real, and perform a $\chi^2$ fit to the $17$ measurements to extract the best fit values of the 12 RMEs.
+We assume these RMEs to be real, and perform a $\chi^2$ fit to the 18 measurements to extract the best fit values of the 12 RMEs.
 For the minimisation, we use {\tt MINUIT} library~\cite{James:1975dr,James:1994vla}.
 The CP-violating phases $\gamma$ and $\beta$ are taken as external constraints, with current averages given in Table~\ref{input} along with the CKM matrix elements.

-We find a very good fit with $\chi^2/{\rm dof} = 3.4/5$ and the $p$-value of 0.64.
-The fit results are shown in Table~\ref{tab4}.
-However, one may immediately see that the fit does not respect the hierarchy between $A_0$ and $A_-$ as shown in Eq.\ (\ref{hierarchy}).
-To demonstrate this, let us compute the ratios of the helicity amplitudes, $|A_-/A_0|$, using the best-fit values presented in Table~\ref{tab4}.
+We find a rather poor fit with $\chi^2/{\rm dof} = 37.8/6$ and the $p$-value of $1.23\times 10^{-6}$.
+The fit being so poor, we do not even display the fit results.
+However, one may immediately see that even this best fit does not respect the hierarchy between $A_0$ and $A_-$ as shown in Eq.\ (\ref{hierarchy}).
+To demonstrate this, we have computed the ratios of the helicity amplitudes, $|A_-/A_0|$, using the best-fit values.
 For $\Delta S = 0$ decays, we find

 The hierarchy looks well-respected for the last one, and given the large error margins, the first two numbers are also consistent with the hierarchy.
 The situation changes when we look at the $\Delta S = 1$ decays: